Tulainyo Lake

 For many years after its initial mapping, Tulainyo Lake was considered the highest lake in the United States, or even North America.
 Depending on the definition used, however, multiple "lakes" have been found at higher elevations.
 Several unnamed tarns in the Sierra Nevada are higher, as are a handful of named bodies of water, including Pacific Tarn in Colorado's Rocky Mountains and Lake Waiau on Mauna Kea in Hawaii.
-The twin Volcanic crater lakes of Nevado de Toluca in Mexico are at approximately 13800 ft.
+The twin volcanic crater lakes of Nevado de Toluca in Mexico sit at approximately 13800 ft.
 However, Tulainyo Lake surpasses all of them in size, and may still be the highest named lake in California and the Sierra Nevada.

 In large part because of its high elevation, the lake played a notable role in the history of California's Eastern Sierra, and the California water wars, between Owens Valley residents and the city of Los Angeles.
-In 1937, the lake starred in the so-called Wedding of the Waters celebration honoring the opening of California State Route 190 from Owens Valley to Death Valley.
+In 1937 the lake starred in the so-called Wedding of the Waters celebration honoring the opening of California State Route 190 from Owens Valley to Death Valley.

 Geography

-Tulainyo Lake is described as lying in a cirque that "doubtless held a small glacier until very recently."
+Tulainyo Lake is described as lying in a cirque that, according to a 20th century geological survey, "doubtless held a small glacier until very recently."
 The lake is enclosed by a moraine, through which some water seeps out.
 The lake is also rimmed with talus and surrounded by multiple high peaks: 13563 ft Tunnabora Peak to the north; 13553 ft Mount Carillon to the south; a 13383 ft subpeak of Carillon, named The Cleaver, to the east; and 14094 ft fourteener Mount Russell (the seventh-highest peak in the state) to the southwest.

 West of the lake, the terrain slopes down to the headwaters of Wallace Creek, which drains out of the Wallace Lakes basin before joining Wright Creek and eventually the upper Kern River.
 Tulainyo Lake is not accessible by road or trail, and is most easily reached from the Wallace Lakes basin off of the John Muir Trail and Pacific Crest Trail 5 mi to the west, or from the steep North Fork Lone Pine Creek drainage to the south, via the pass between Mount Russell and Mount Carillon.
 A use trail extends from the John Muir Trail to Wallace Lake.